 Preparing for your appointment

 You may first see your primary care doctor.
 However, you'll likely be sent to the hospital for immediate treatment.
-At the hospital, you'll probably also see a doctor who specializes in neurology (neurologist) or infectious diseases.
+At the hospital, you'll probably see several doctors, including those who specialize in neurology (neurologist) and infectious diseases.

 What you can do